471143 Dziewanna

 471143 Dziewanna (provisional designation ') is a trans-Neptunian object in the scattered disc, orbiting the Sun in the outermost region of the Solar System.

 Dziewanna was discovered on 13 March 2010 by astronomers Andrzej Udalski, Scott Sheppard, Marcin Kubiak and Chad Trujillo at the Las Campanas Observatory in Chile.
-Based on its absolute magnitude and assumed albedo, it is estimated to have a diameter of approximately 470 kilometers.
+(Note: The Minor Planet Center officially credits either "A. Udalski, S. S. Sheppard Kubiak, and Trujillo M.", or "Udalski, A., Kubiak, S. S. Sheppard, M., Trujillo, C. A.") Based on its absolute magnitude and its albedo, it is estimated to have a diameter of approximately 433 kilometers.